omerwase/Model-Predictive-Controller/README.md

 Collectively the model equations and actuation bounds form the constraints through which the model's cost is optimized (minimized).
 This is done using the ipopt and CppAD libraries.
 The model's cost is based on four main considerations:
 * cte and epsi should be minimized to stay as close to the reference trajectory as possible.
 * Magnitude of actuator variables should be minimized to avoid erratic motion.
-* Rate of change between successive actuations should be minimize for smoother motion.
+* Rate of change between successive actuations should be minimize for smoother transitions.
 * The vehicle should maintain (or be close to) a certain reference velocity, which is set at 60mph.

 The equations that model the cost function are tuned through multipliers.
 Certain cost contributors, such as rate of actuator change, are given a very high priority (large multiplier) in order to keep the vehicle's motion stable.
 This is especially important at higher speeds where the steering angle has a pronounced effect on the car's position.